 My conclusion therefore is that it is highly possible for people in the past to worship living mortals as gods.
 Wait a minute, that seems to be what many people in North Korea are doing, or at least were doing with the ex leader.

 On the other hand, these Korean pop idols allow sad delusional people to feel good or at least be entertained.
 What do god-dictators do for their people besides lording over them?
 The good ones probably give their people a living and are therefore useful.
 The bad ones merely suck their people dry.

 Two other Roman monuments that are frequently mentioned are the Twin Gates, or Porta Gemina, and the Gate of Hercules.

-There is also a Roman theatre in the city but it is now in ruins.
+There was also a Roman theatre in the city and it is now mostly in ruins.